Ankur-Khandelwal/GoldenRatio/README.md

 2) Download the app through apk in the apk folder
                     OR
    Run the project files in GoldenRatioMobileApp folder in android studio

+### For Third Interactive App
+3)Install python and necessary libraries from requirements.txt

+4)Run the app.py file